bendichter/spikeinterface/doc/overview.rst

 - spikeinterface.widgets

-Contrary to the previous version (<0.90.0), :code:`spikeinterface` is now one unique package.
+Contrary to the previous version (<0.90.0), :code:`spikeinterface` is now one package.
-Before that, :code:`spikeinterface` was a metapacage that depended on 5 independent package.
+Before that, :code:`spikeinterface` was a meta-package that depended on 5 independent packages.

 .. image:: images/overview.png